 The Kangley RNCC is the smallest RNCC within the subarea, consisting of a single parcel totaling 0.4 acres.
 The site currently contains an existing single detached residence.

-An additional two lots in the subarea are designated RN.
+An additional two lots in the subarea are designated RN, but not within a designated RNCC.
 Located at the intersection of Renton-Maple Valley Road and 196th Avenue SE, the lots together total 1.51 acres.

 Zoning Classifications